bonjourlisha/dmsWorkshop2017/readme.md

 ## Optional

 * Install [Sublime Text 3 text editor](https://www.sublimetext.com/3) for convenient code editing with nice syntax highlighting, coding-related typing features, and lots of useful external packages.
+(Free)
 * Windows: Install [Git Bash](https://git-scm.com/download/win) to use git from the command line in a Unix-style way.
+(Free)